Iran – Fars (Shiraz) October 13-16, 2019

 The Book of Arda Wiraz, a Zoroastrian work composed in the 3rd or 4th century, describes Persepolis’ archives as containing “all the Avesta and Zend, written upon prepared cow-skins, and with gold ink”, which were destroyed.

-Paradoxically, the event that caused the destruction of these texts may have resulted in the preservation of the Persepolis Administrative Archives tablets by causing the eventual collapse of the upper part of the northern fortification wall that preserved the tablets until their recovery.
+Paradoxically, the event that destroyed these texts may have resulted in preserving the Persepolis Administrative Archives tablets by causing the collapse of the upper part of the northern fortification wall that preserved the tablets until their recovery.
 The fire hardened the clay tablets to preserve them.
 All 25,000 were taken to the University of Chicago and translated.
 They were primarily salary records of the 10,000 royal guards and other citizens.
 They showed that the women of the Achaemenid Empire had equal pay and maternity leave.
 Recently a portion of them were shown at the National Museum in Tehran for 2 months.

 After the fall of the Achaemenid Empire.
 In 316 BC, Persepolis was still the capital of Persia as a province of the great Macedonian Empire.
 The city gradually declined over time.
 The lower city at the foot of the imperial city might have survived for a longer time but the ruins of the Achaemenids remained as a witness to its ancient glory.
-About 200 BC, the city of Estakhr, five kilometers north of Persepolis, was the seat of the local governors.
-From there, the foundations of the second great Persian Empire were laid, and there Estakhr acquired special importance as the center of priestly wisdom and orthodoxy.
-The Sasanian kings have covered the face of the rocks in this neighborhood, and in part even the Achaemenid ruins, with their sculptures and inscriptions.
-The Romans knew as little about Estakhr as the Greeks had known about Persepolis, despite the fact that the Sasanians maintained relations for four hundred years, friendly or hostile, with the empire.
+In about 200 BC, the city of Estakhr, five kilometres north of Persepolis, was the seat of the local governors.
+From there, the foundations of the second great Persian Empire were laid, and Estakhr acquired special importance as the center of priestly wisdom and orthodoxy.
+The Sasanian kings have covered the face of the rocks in this neighbourhood and in part even the Achaemenid ruins, with their sculptures and inscriptions.
+The Romans knew as little about Estakhr as the Greeks had known about Persepolis, even though the Sasanians maintained relations for four hundred years, friendly or hostile, with the empire.

 Archaeological research.
-Many travelers visited the ruins form 1320-1704 and even now it is, comparatively speaking, it is well cultivated.
-In 1881-82, 350 ground breaking illustrations of Persepolis were provided by the French.
+Many travellers visited the ruins from 1320-1704 and even now it is, comparatively speaking, it is well cultivated.
+In 1881-82, 350 groundbreaking illustrations of Persepolis were provided by the French.
 The first scientific excavations at Persepolis were carried out by Ernst Herzfeld and Erich Schmidt representing the Oriental Institute of the University of Chicago from 1930-8.

 Herzfeld believed that the reasons behind the construction of Persepolis were the need for a majestic atmosphere, a symbol for the empire, and to celebrate special events, especially the Nowruz.
 For historical reasons, Persepolis was built where the Achaemenid dynasty was founded, although it was not the center of the empire at that time.